-Does it have to be wine?
+Do the prizes have to be wine?

-No, it doesn't.
+No, they don't.
 We have seen similar events with gift cards, spirits, or craft beer.
 Feel free to get creative!
 (Please note cannabis is not allowed as a prize.)

 Sample Wine / Beer Survivor Rules